robfig/glock/README.md

 $ go get github.com/robfig/glock

 # Record the package's transitive dependencies, as they currently exist.
-# Glock writes the dependencies to a GLOCKFILE in that package's directory.
+# Glock writes the dependencies to a Glockfile in that package's directory.
 # All dependencies of all descendent packages are included.
 $ glock save github.com/acme/project

 # Review and check in the dependencies.
-$ git add src/github.com/acme/project/GLOCKFILE
+$ git add src/github.com/acme/project/Glockfile
 $ git commit -m 'Save current dependency revisions'
 $ git push